$\mathrm{L}^{2}$--convergence of the time-splitting scheme for nonlinear Dirac equation in 1+1 dimensions: Introduction

-As for the uniqueness of the limit of convergent subsequence of time-splitting solutions, we first consider the difference between a smooth solution and a time-splitting solution in a discrete characteristic triangle $\Delta(j+1,n+1;n)$.
+As for the uniqueness of the limit of any convergent subsequence of time-splitting solutions, we first consider the difference between a smooth solution and a time-splitting solution in a characteristic triangle $\Lambda((j+3/2)\tau,(n+3/2)\tau;n\tau)$, see Fig.~\ref{fig1-4}.
 Between two consecutive time levels, we employ the method of characteristics to establish uniform estimates for the difference between the smooth solution and the solution of the subproblem \eqref{5.2.1}.
 At the temporal grid points, we derive pointwise estimates for the difference between the smooth solution and the subproblem solution \eqref{5.2.2}.
 Based on these estimates, we introduce a new Glimm-type functional $\tilde{\mathcal{F}}$.
 Moreover, uniform boundedness of $\tilde{\mathcal{F}}$ is proved.
-Consequently, the limit of any convergent subsequence converges strongly in $\mathrm{L}^2$ to the unique strong solution of \eqref{eq:NLDE}--\eqref{eq:NLDE-initail-data} as the mesh size tends to zero.
+Consequently, the limit of any convergent subsequence converges strongly in $\mathrm{L}^2$ to the strong solution of \eqref{eq:NLDE}--\eqref{eq:NLDE-initail-data} as the mesh size tends to zero.
 It is worth pointing out that our error bounds and convergence result are valid globally in time, while the rigorous error estimates established in \cite{BaoWeiZhuCaiYongYongJiaXiaoWeiYinJia2016,BaoWeizhuCaiYongyongYinJia2021} are only local in time.
 All these theoretical results are collected in Theorem \ref{mainresult}.
-Finally, we remark that the Glimm-type functional has been used in the study of hyperbolic conservation laws (see, for instance, Bressan \cite{Bressan2000Book}, Dafermos \cite{Dafermos2016Book}, and Glimm \cite{Glimm1965CPAM}), while the Bony-type functional has been used in the study of discrete Boltzmann equations (see, for instance, Bony \cite{Bony1987} and Ha--Tzavaras \cite{Ha2003CMP}).
+Finally, we remark that the Glimm-type functional has been used in the study of hyperbolic conservation laws; for example, see Bressan \cite{Bressan2000Book}, Dafermos \cite{Dafermos2016Book}, and Glimm \cite{Glimm1965CPAM}; while the Bony-type functional has been used in the study of discrete Boltzmann equations; for example, see Bony \cite{Bony1987} and Ha--Tzavaras \cite{Ha2003CMP}.